Syrian rebels begin evacuating Golan frontier

-BEIRUT/GOLAN HEIGHTS/JERUSALEM (Reuters) - Syrian rebels began evacuating the border with the Israeli-occupied Golan Heights on Friday, a witness and a war monitor group said, leaving for the rebel-held north in a surrender deal that restores President Bashar al-Assad’s control of the frontier.
+BEIRUT/GOLAN HEIGHTS (Reuters) - Syrian rebels began evacuating the border with the Israeli-occupied Golan Heights on Friday, leaving for the rebel-held north in a surrender deal that restores President Bashar al-Assad’s control of the frontier.

-With a Russian-backed government offensive closing in, rebels in Quneitra province have agreed to either accept the return of state rule, or leave to Idlib province in the north, echoing terms imposed on defeated rebels elsewhere in Syria.
+With a Russian-backed government offensive closing in, rebels in Quneitra province have agreed to either accept the return of state rule, or leave to Idlib province in the north in another major victory for Assad.

-A convoy of about 20 buses carrying civilians and rebels left one area of Quneitra, said the witness.
+Buses transporting both rebels and civilians fearing government persecution began leaving the Quneitra area in the mid-afternoon, a witness said.

-“They have started to move,” said Rami Abdulrahman, director of the UK-based Syrian Observatory for Human Rights.
+A military news service run by Lebanon’s Hezbollah, which is fighting in support of Damascus, said buses “carrying militants” had left the city of al-Quneitra headed north.

 While swathes of Syria remain outside his control, Assad’s advances over the past two years have brought him ever closer to snuffing out the armed rebellion that grew out of a civilian uprising against his rule in 2011.

 It leaves the insurgency with one last big foothold - a chunk of territory in the northwest at the border with Turkey stretching from Idlib province to the city of Jarablus northeast of Aleppo.
-The deployment of the Turkish military in that area will complicate further gains for Assad.
+The deployment of the Turkish military in that area may complicate the next phase of the war for Assad.

 Idlib’s population has been swollen by Syrians fleeing from Assad’s advances elsewhere.